By Amal Singh Jun. 22, 2019

 As the theatre lights came back on after two hours of riveting gangland drama, I was staring at the screen with my mouth agape.
 I cast a glance at my friend, who had a similar expression on his face.
 We’d witnessed an utter miracle.

 I went back home that night and channeled my inner critic to shower praises on the film, posting statuses like “Gangs of Wasseypur 2 is a rare, visceral classic.”
 Then, like every honest-to-God engineer, I went ahead and torrented the hell out of Gangs of Wasseypur – Part 1.
 I’m sure Anurag Kashyap won’t mind that; he’s even admitted that he owes the cult status of his films to torrents.
 Watching Part 1 made me appreciate the film I’d just seen, even more.
 I saw the story as a single, carefully crafted mosaic, as it was intended to be.
 What GoW also made me realise was that Kashyap’s films don’t have cardboard cutout “heroes” and “villains” who fit perfectly in moulds.
 What they have instead, are people.
-And yes, seven years later, I still maintain that the Gangs of Wasseypur franchise is a rare, visceral classic.
+And yes, eight years later, I still maintain that the Gangs of Wasseypur franchise is a rare, visceral classic.

 The dialogues, penned by Zeeshan Quadri, are hyper-realistic, matching the slightly heightened reality the movie itself operates in, but their delivery is surprisingly grounded.